kayak03/housing-price/README.md

 # housing-price
-This is the end-to-end data science project that is broken down to two main pieces.
+This is the end-to-end data science project that has been completed by group of three.
+The project is broken down into two parts.

 The first part is using a regression analysis to predict the value of houses.
 The dependent variable for this analysis is the price of the house and the independent variables are many different characteristics of the home, such as size, location, bedrooms, bathrooms, etc.